livieee/Python-For-DS-Notebook/README.md

 # Python-For-DS-Notebook
-This notebook is for notes on useful package in Python and data science package.
+This notebook is for notes on useful packages in Python and data science packages.

 ## Getting Started